MDPs with Setwise Continuous Transition Probabilities: MDPs with Setwise Continuous Transition Probabilities

 \subsection{Expected Total Costs}

-The following theorem states basic properties of MDPs with the expected total costs: the validity of optimality equations, existence of stationary and Markov optimal policies, description of sets of stationary and Markov optimal policies, and convergence of value iterations. \cite[Theorem 2]{FKZ2012} is the similar result for discounted MDPs with weakly continuous transition probabilities.
-Convergence of value iterations without continuity conditions on probabilities and costs is studied in \cite{Yu}.
+The following theorem states basic properties of MDPs with the expected total costs: the validity of optimality equations, existence of stationary and Markov optimal policies, description of sets of stationary and Markov optimal policies, and convergence of value iterations. \cite[Theorem 2]{FKZ2012} {provides similar results for discounted MDPs} with weakly continuous transition probabilities. {There are also interesting results on convergence of value iterations for MDPs with possibly discontinuous transition probabilities and one-step costs; see \cite{Yu} and references therein.}